Is a global food crisis avoidable?

 Humans must dramatically decrease the amount of food they waste.

-“There’s a fundamental problem in our food system: Up to 30 percent of the food we produce is wasted. … This waste has huge environmental costs.
-Food lost to waste accounts for upward of 10 percent of global greenhouse gas emissions.
-If the world were to drastically limit food waste, farmers would need less land, less fuel, less water, and less fertilizer, all of which would translate to a smaller environmental footprint.” — Umair Irfan, Vox
+“Reducing food loss and waste can, in turn, lower greenhouse gas emissions for an obvious reason: Less waste means less land is needed for food production.” — Nicole Mortillaro, CBC

-Individual behavior can only go so far.
+Individual behaviour can only go so far.
 Governments must lead the change.

 “Governments can take the new report and use it as a guide for planning new policy, but businesses also play a key role—particularly food businesses and any companies that use materials from forests.” — Adele Peters, Fast Company